 One popular method of organizing workflow items is the inbound/outbound method.
 Imagine yourself seated at your desk with two piles of paper.
 On your left is a stack of papers that need approval.
 And to your right is a stack of already approved items and must be passed to the next person in the chain of custody.

-While most people today understand the benefits of paperless record keeping, not everyone is utilizing workflow.
-Most document management systems include a workflow component that allows users to share digital documents to one another without leaving their desks.
+While most people today understand the benefits of paperless record keeping, not everyone is using workflow.
+Most document management systems include a workflow component.
+This allows users to share digital documents to one another without leaving their desks.
 Users can be alerted about new or high priority items via email or messaging notifications.

 Today, it is becoming increasingly important to work on the go.
 Mobile solutions in the form of smartphone and tablet applications can extend the reach of your document workflow.
 Employees can easily route travel expenses to accounting, customers can electronically sign and send contracts, and field workers can fill out forms on the job site and instantly forward them to main office.

 Does your document management system include workflow?
-Fill out the form below to find out how we can streamline efficiency across your organization by implementing one or more document workflows.
+Contact us to find out how we can streamline efficiency across your organization.